Single-Molecule-Sequencing/ONT-SMA-seq/README.md

 # ONT-SMA-seq

-The SMA-seq workflow for Oxford Nanopore Technology, in pure Python and SQLite database.
+The SMA-seq protocal for Oxford Nanopore Technology, in pure Python and SQLite database.